aces/Loris/README.md

 7. Follow the [Setup Guide in the LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) to complete your post-installation setup and configuration, and for more documentation.

+## Loris API
+Loris API is intended to provide a stable, versioned REST interface for interacting with the core LORIS functionality without requiring backend database access.

+### Usage
+Follow our Jupyter Notebook guide on [How to use Loris API to download/upload data](https://github.com/xlecours/loris-api-presentation).
+For further information, please read [FAQ]().

 ## Community

 ### Get in touch